History of science: Mathematics

-Indian astronomer and mathematician Aryabhata (476–550), in his Aryabhatiya (499) introduced the sine function in trigonometry.
-In 628 CE, Brahmagupta suggested that gravity was a force of attraction.
+Indian astronomer and mathematician Aryabhata (476–550), in his Aryabhatiya (499) introduced the sine function in trigonometry and the number 0.
+In 628, Brahmagupta suggested that gravity was a force of attraction.
 He also lucidly explained the use of zero as both a placeholder and a decimal digit, along with the Hindu–Arabic numeral system now used universally throughout the world.
 Arabic translations of the two astronomers' texts were soon available in the Islamic world, introducing what would become Arabic numerals to the Islamic world by the 9th century.

-During the 14th–16th centuries, the Kerala school of astronomy and mathematics made significant advances in astronomy and especially mathematics, including fields such as trigonometry and analysis.
-In particular, Madhava of Sangamagrama is considered the "founder of mathematical analysis".
+Narayana Pandita (1340–1400) was an Indian mathematician.
+Plofker writes that his texts were the most significant Sanskrit mathematics treatises after those of Bhaskara II, other than the Kerala school.
+He wrote the Ganita Kaumudi (lit.
+"Moonlight of mathematics") in 1356 about mathematical operations.
+The work anticipated many developments in combinatorics.